Free Daily Shuttle Bus from and to Bandon . . .

 • Exploring career & education options

-• Updating CVs & Cover Letters
+• Updating CV’s & Cover Letter

 The Career Guidance Counsellor will deliver the service through group presentations and workshops and one-to-one meetings.
 The college Career Guidance Counsellor is Alayne Hynes, you can contact her on:

 The application form can be completed online at www.kinsalecollege.ie or you can print a paper version from the website.
 When you apply online you will receive a personal account and ID, this will enable you to view all college correspondence in relation to your application.
 (Applicants can complete the application on-line in the college if required) If you print the application form, please complete all sections and return to the College at

 Applicants will be invited for interview at the college.
 Interviews are held a number of times per year from Springtime through to course commencement.

 The interview simply acts to match the applicant against the course in terms of suitability, commitment and expectation.